UBC-MDS/DSCI-532-2025-19-DataSalaries/reports/m4_reflection.md

 #### Limitations and Areas for Improvement
 1. **Rendering Performance**
    - Despite optimizations, Altair’s processing time is still a bottleneck, especially when we click the demo link for the first time.
-   - Future Improvement:** Consider using Plotly or Vega for faster rendering.
+   - Future Improvement: We could consider using Plotly or Vega for faster rendering.
 2. **Y-Axis Scaling for Bar Charts**
    - While the trend line chart has a fixed y-axis scale, the bar charts do not, due to extreme executive-level salaries that distort scaling.
    - Future Improvement: Allow users to toggle between fixed and dynamic scaling for better clarity.